 This is followed by the probably most impactful feature of C++11: move semantics.
-You will learn what that is and how it works, but most importantly, the benefit it brings you.
+You will learn what that is, how it works, and most importantly, the benefits it brings you.
 You will see situations where move semantics get disabled by the compiler.

-You will learn about structured bindings, a C++17 feature, which helps you to write less code once again.
+You will learn about structured bindings, a C++17 feature that helps you write less code once again.

 std::vector are on your learning plate.

-After this course, you have a clear understanding of what the new standards bring to you.
-Selecting features from the new language standards for a project and using them safely is an easy task for you.
+After this course, you clearly understand what the new standards bring to you.
+Selecting features from the new language standards for a project and using them safely is easy for you.